Margaretmcrawf/ExercisesInC/reading_questions/thinkos.md

 3) What is the difference between an interrupt and a context switch?

-When an interrupt occurs and then decides to switch to another process.
+An interrupt is when a process gets stopped.
+A context switch is when an interrupt occurs and then decides to switch to another process.

 4) Give an example of an event that might cause a process to move from the blocked to the ready state.